Sanae Suzuki heals from ovarian cancer with a macrobiotic diet

 The doctors said that the ovarian cancer was very aggressive and that she needed to have her left ovary removed right away followed by chemotherapy.
 Sanae didn’t have medical insurance at the time and wasn’t sure what she was going to do.
 She even contemplated going back to Japan to have the surgery and further treatments there to avoid the costs.

 She says that she had first heard about the healing benefits of a macrobiotics diet several years earlier from the owner of a Japanese natural food store that she would frequent, and this person volunteered to teach her how to do the diet as part of her healing plan.
-Sanae began reading the book The Cancer Prevention Diet, Revised and Updated Edition: The Macrobiotic Approach to Preventing and Relieving Cancer and then scheduled a meeting with Cecil Levin, a renowned macrobiotics counselor.
+Sanae began reading the book The Cancer Prevention Diet and then scheduled a meeting with Cecil Levin, a renowned macrobiotics counselor.
 Prior to the meeting with Cecil she was asked to make a detailed diary of all of the foods that she had been eating so that she could thoroughly examine how her diet might have played a role in the development of her illness.

 Sanae was very weak when she began taking the macrobiotic classes.
 She says this about the experience, “I used to lay down while the instructor was teaching the class because I was so weak.
 But I took notes . . . and then I would show my boyfriend Eric what to do.”
 Once on the diet she reports that she began to have detoxing symptoms which included flu like symptoms, fever, and toxic discharge which lasted for several weeks.
 She said that it took an entire year before she began improve.
 She says, “slowly, but gradually, I started getting better . . .with no other treatments beside eating macrobiotic food.”